 M. RESEARCH IN AGRICULTURAL EDUCATION

-Secure funding for grants for improvement of agricultural education at all levels.
+Funding is secured to finance grants for improvement of agricultural education at all levels.

 To provide monies to research and develop innovative teaching strategies, new instruction techniques, and more effective teaching programs in agricultural education.